WWE NXT live results: Great American Bash go-home show

 NXT is back on the air in front of a live studio audience from a sound stage at the Performance Center in Orlando.

 The show begins with NXT Champion Tony D’Angelo in the office of NXT General Manager Robert Stone.
 Tony D wants to know if Naraku signed the contract for their title match.
 Stone assures the champ that Naraku will sign tonight while also slightly gaslighting him.
-More to come from this story after the opening bout.
+More to come from this story after the opening bout and throughout the show.

 Wade Barrett is back in NXT tonight for color commentary in the broadcast booth alongside the longtime voice of NXT — Vic Joseph.